pact-foundation/pact-cplusplus/consumer/README.md

 # C++ Consumer DSL

-This is a shared library that you can link into your test binaries and it provides a DSL for setting up and running a consumer test.
+This is a shared library (pact-cpp-consumer) that you can link into your test binaries and it provides a DSL for setting up and running a consumer test.
 It wraps the Pact-Rust [pact_mock_server_ffi](https://github.com/pact-foundation/pact-reference/tree/master/rust/pact_mock_server_ffi) library, which will need to be linked as well.

 ## Building the library